ropensci-archive/roweb2/content/blog/2013-08-18-sciordata.md

 # Visualize
 n1$show(cdn = TRUE)
 ```

-Check out the output [here][rchartsout].
 If you like you can take the source code from the visualization (right click on select *View Page Source*) and put it in your html files, and you're good to go (as long as you have dependencies, etc.) - quicker than learning [d3][d3] and company from scratch, eh.
 This is a super simple example, but you can imagine the possibilities.

 ## The data itself